Related articles

 # => []

-You don’t expect a constant to exist unless it has been defined, do you?
-Well, unless you load the file that defines it, it won’t exist.
+You don't expect a constant to exist if it hasn't been defined, right?
+Well, unless you load the file that defines it, it won't exist.

 Me: User.descendants